nrfconnect/sdk-nrf/doc/nrf/libraries/nfc/ndef/le_oob_rec.rst

    :local:
    :depth: 2

-A Bluetooth LE device that has an NFC interface (a tag or a polling device) can use NFC to send or receive data required for connecting and pairing in the Bluetooth domain.
+A Bluetooth® LE device that has an NFC interface (a tag or a polling device) can use NFC to send or receive data required for connecting and pairing in the Bluetooth domain.
 This data should be presented in the form of a Bluetooth LE pairing message.

 A Bluetooth LE pairing message that works with Android devices contains one Bluetooth LE OOB record.